Phonics: Portugal

 During the late 1990s the whole language approach gained popularity in Portugal, but in a non-explicit form.
 Emphasis was placed on meaning, reading for pleasure, and developing a critical approach to the texts.
 Explicit phonemic awareness and explicit training for reading fluency were considered outdated by some teachers' organizations.

 Poor results in international comparisons led parents and schools to react to this approach and to insist on direct instruction methods.
 Later, during minister Nuno Crato's tenure (2011–2015), who is known to be a vocal critic of constructivist approaches and a supporter of cognitive psychology findings, new standards ("metas") were put in place.
 The ministry convened a team led by a well-known specialist in reading, José Morais.
 This team introduced an explicit phonics teaching approach, putting emphasis on decoding and reading fluency.

 Later, international evaluations TIMSS and PISA showed a sharp improvement in the areas of math, reading and science from 2006 to 2015.
 Portuguese students results raised to above OECD and IEA averages, attaining the best results ever for Portugal.
 The PISA reading results moved from 472 to 498, above the United States at 497.
 However, by 2018 Portugal had dropped slightly to 492 and the United States had increased to 505.
 Some analysts explain these advances by the educational measures Portugal put in place: a more demanding curricula, the emphasis on direct teaching, standardized testing, less ability streaming, and explicit fluency training in reading and mathematics.

-In 2016, amongst 50 countries, Portugal achieved the 30th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, among 50 countries, Portugal achieved the 30th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).

-A 2017 study entitled Effective literacy teaching practices in Portugal: a study in first grade, concluded that the best way to teach reading in the first grade was to combine "explicit instruction of the code" (phonics) with scaffolding, differentiated instruction, and text reading and writing.
+A 2017 study titled Effective literacy teaching practices in Portugal: a study in first grade, concluded that the best way to teach reading in the first grade was to combine "explicit instruction of the code" (phonics) with scaffolding, differentiated instruction, and text reading and writing.

 Republic of Ireland

 The school curriculum in Ireland focuses on ensuring children are literate in both the English language and the Irish language.
 In 2011, the Department of Education and Youth developed a national strategy to improve literacy and numeracy.

 The 2014 teachers' Professional Development guide covers the seven areas of attitude and motivation, fluency, comprehension, word identification, vocabulary, phonological awareness, phonics, and assessment.
 It recommends that phonics be taught in a systematic and structured way and is preceded by training in phonological awareness.

-In 2016, amongst 50 countries, Ireland achieved the 4th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, among 50 countries, Ireland achieved the 4th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).

 The Programme for International Student Assessment (PISA) for 2018 showed Ireland's 15-year-old students were significantly above average in reading, science and mathematics.

 The 2019 Primary Language Curriculum specifies that reading outcomes must include phonics, phonological awareness, and phonemic awareness.